krstffr/matryoshka/README.md

 // Do this on the client.
 For example on startup.
 Meteor.startup(function () {

-    // This will create a nestableType called "nestableDoll" which is createable from the GUI Matryoshka.nestables.addType({ name: 'nestableDoll', createable: true });
+    // This will create a nestable type called "nestableDoll" which is createable from the GUI Matryoshka.nestables.addType({ name: 'nestableDoll', createable: true });

     // This will create an actual doll object Matryoshka.nestables.add({
         // Give the part a name
         nestableName: 'russianGeneralDoll',
-        // A readable version of the name
+        // This is a readable version of the name (which the user will see in the GUI)
         nestableNameReadable: 'Russian Doll (general)',
-        // Here you set which type the object should have (we choose the one we defined above of course
+        // Here you set which type the object should have (we choose the one we defined above of course)
         type: 'nestableDoll',
         // These fields will be editable for the object
         fields: [